juhp/stack-clean-old/README.md

 Available options:
-  -d,--delete              Do deletion [default is dryrun] -y,--yes                 Assume yes for all prompts -P,--project             Act on current project's .stack-work/ [default in
+  -d,--delete              Do deletion [default is dryrun] -y,--yes                 Assume yes for all prompts -P,--project             Act on current project's .stack-work [default in
                            project dir]
   -S,--snapshots           Act on ~/.stack/snapshots/
   -C,--compilers           Act on ~/.stack/programs/ installations